shojchi/shojchi/README.md

 - 👋 Hi, I’m @shojchi
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me rhordiichuk@gmail.com

 <!---
 shojchi/shojchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.